 [Jason Sello] 1:02:41

-think one of the things that always struck me is I, I've always thought that, you know, elite institutions such as this one have a very large role in populating other institutions, with, with talented faculty, postdocs, and those sorts of things.
-Because, you know, you know, coming from UC at UCSF or a place like UCSF, Harvard, Stanford, you know, wherever, you know, people of color coming from those Institute's instead of a disproportionately easier time competing in the job market compared to those who have not come from those types of places.
-So you know, you just sort of look around, and we, when you look at faculty of color at elite institutions, you see, they're coming from those same institutions.
+think one of the things that always struck me is I, I've always thought that, you know, elite institutions such as this one have a very large role in populating other institutions, with talented faculty, postdocs, and those sorts of things.
+Because, you know, coming from UCSF or a place like UCSF, Harvard, Stanford, you know, wherever, you know, people of color coming from those institutions have a disproportionately easier time competing in the job market compared to those who have not come from those types of places.
+So you know, you just sort of look around, and we, when you look at faculty of color at elite institutions, you see they're coming from those same institutions.
 So, you know, so UCSF really has a very important role to play.
-And I think that institutions like UCSF, you're striking, so I think I'd like to see UCSF, think more about and take more pride in the outcomes for trainees How is it that we are equipping people to become competitive for those for those positions?
-Or are we are we giving people the support the resources, the boost in confidence, the the counters of against imposter syndrome, that are actually helping people to achieve their objectives, I'd like to see, you know, part of UCSF success be measured by how well its trainees do after they leave.
-And, and so, so that often doesn't, doesn't get discussed, particularly besides plays, but what are we doing?
-You know, is there someone in your, you know, in your, in your local circle, in your lab, in your, in your, in your department in the school?
-You know, are you you know, are we doing things that can actually help them to realize their objectives to show people things that maybe they, their careers that they didn't think that they could achieve or, you know, so giving people a different sense of possibility, and then actually helping people to actualize that.
-So that's one of the things that I think we can, we can sort of count that that would be great if we could count our success, UCSF by the number of trainees that have gone on to leadership positions in academia and industry. sorts of work.
-So I think that that's underappreciated.
+And I think that institutions like UCSF, and institutions like it.
+So I think I'd like to see UCSF think more about and take more pride in the outcomes for trainees.
+How is it that we are equipping people to become competitive for those for those positions?
+Are we are we giving people the support the resources, the boost in confidence, the counters of against imposter syndrome, that are actually helping people to achieve their objectives.
+I'd like to see, you know, part of UCSF success be measured by how well its trainees do after they leave.
+And so, that often doesn't get discussed, particularly these types of places.
+But what are we doing, you know, is there someone in your, you know, in your local circle, in your lab, in your department, in the school?
+You know, are you, are we doing things that can actually help them to realize their objectives to show people things that maybe their careers that they didn't think that they could achieve or, you know, so giving people a different sense of possibility, and then actually helping people to actualize that.
+So that's one of the things that I think we can, sort of count, that would be great if we could count our success, UCSF by the number of trainees that have gone on to leadership positions in academia and industry sorts of work.
+So I think that, that's underappreciated.

 [Willow Coyote-Maestas] 1:05:04

-I do want to push that I don't think any of these have really addressed the core question, which is how can we measure the the?
-Like, I appreciate the answers, but they didn't necessarily address the question, which is how can we measure the equity in the community?
+I do want to push, I don't think any of these have really addressed the core question, which is how can we measure the, like I appreciate the answers, but they didn't necessarily address the question, which is how can we measure the equity in the community?
 Or how included, like, the campus environment in the positive?
 Like, you know, because the environment isn't necessarily always a positive place for people who are blacker and indigenous?
 So how can we improve that?
 Or sorry, how can we measure that improvement?